-For the consumer, steady reporting allows for better information around our energy consumption, and greater control in managing usage and consequently lowering costs over time.
+For the consumer, steady reporting allows for better information around our energy usage, and greater control in managing usage and consequently lowering costs over time.

-Despite common preconceptions, there’s much more to our energy bill than the price per KWH transmitted and consumed.
+Despite common preconceptions, there’s much more to our energy bill than the price per KWH transmitted and used.
 In fact, over half of the billed amount covers other related costs.
 These may include:

 Economic Inflation – an easy and obvious explanation for prices rises, which reflect the current state of our nation’s economy at any given time.
 Inflation will always have the upper hand and influence electricity prices.

 Government influence – Various government initiatives such as the carbon tax (when in effect) can play a part in the final figures on our energy bill, passing on costs to the end consumer.